-Not all of them lead to Skill Books, but every shop has one, except the gambling parlours and game exchanges (as far as we can tell).
+Not all of them lead to Skill Books, but every shop has one, including the prize exchanges and temples.
 For convenience, we've ordered them geographically, and pointed out the ones contributing to the pawn shop prizes as they come up.
 If we've missed any - and it's likely, though we found over 100 of the chaps - do please let us know @WCultureGaming or @BARThreepwood.
 Happy hunting!

 Benjamin was born in 1987, and is still not dead.
 He variously enjoys classical music, old-school adventure games (they're not dead), and walks on the beach (albeit short - asthma, you know).